Oval Cut Diamond: Four Things You Need to Know Before You Buy

 With ovals, the priority order matters.

 Ovals hide inclusions well.
 The brilliant facet pattern scatters light across the stone, which means small flaws become very hard to see with the naked eye.
-Due to the shape, inclusions and blemishes are well hidden with oval diamonds, particularly near the rounded ends where the jewelry setting will lay.
-This is why an SI1 or SI2 can offer excellent clarity at the best value.
+Inclusions near the rounded ends are particularly easy to hide under the prongs of the setting.
+A VS2 or even SI1 oval can be reliably eye-clean and is the most common compromise for buyers stretching the budget.

-Colour is a different story.
+Colour is the harder thing to compromise on.
 The rounded ends of an oval tend to hold body colour more visibly than a round stone would.
-If you're setting in white gold or platinum, the cool metal will emphasise any warmth in the stone.
-Gemologists who work with this shape consistently recommend staying at H colour or better for white metal settings.
+If you are setting in white gold or platinum, the cool metal emphasises any warmth in the stone, so G or better is the sensible floor.
+In yellow gold or rose gold, you can comfortably drop to H or I.

 The practical takeaway: if you need to compromise somewhere, go lower on clarity before you go lower on colour.